Article

 Flat headrest and Contoured headrest options are available.

-To install and adjust height of headrest, depress white button at top back of chair.
-Insert metal headrest bar, then raise or lower it to desired position, clicking it into place.
+To install and adjust height of headrest, depress the white button at the top back of the chair.
+Insert the metal headrest bar, then raise or lower it to the desired position, clicking it into place.
 Headrest height above seat level ranges from 17.5 to 24.5 inches.

 Depth and angle of headrest can be adjusted as well.
 Loosen both black knobs, move headrest to desired position and re-tighten both knobs securely.
 (Figure 15)